cs3org/OCM-API/IETF-RFC.md

 An implementor of OCM MAY choose any internal object model to represent an _Address Book_, a _Contact_, an _Invite_, a _Provider_, a _Share_, and a _User_.
-However, the following diagrams are provided to clarify the concepts and their relationships, as a guide for implementors.
+The following diagrams are provided to clarify the concepts and their relationships, as a guide for implementors.

 ## Address Book